aspose-total/Aspose.Total-Products/total/en/cpp/conversion/epub-to-wordml/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EPUB to WORDML" h2="Render EPUB to WORDML within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The EPUB file format is a popular format for e-books, and is widely used by publishers and authors.
+However, the format is not supported by many applications, and so it is often necessary to convert EPUB files to other formats.
+One of the most popular formats for documents is Microsoft Word's WORDML format, which is supported by many applications and is easy to edit.

+<h2>How Aspose.Total Helps for EPUB to WORDML Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert EPUB to WORDML in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert EPUB file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to WORDML.
+Aspose.Total for C++ is a suite of file format automation libraries that allows C++ developers to easily convert EPUB to WORDML in two simple steps.
+Firstly, the Aspose.PDF for C++ API can be used to convert EPUB files to DOC format.
+Secondly, the advanced Word Document Processing API, Aspose.Words for C++, can be used to export the DOC file to WORDML.
+This makes it easy for C++ developers to quickly and easily convert EPUB files to WORDML format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}